Skip to main content Skip to secondary navigation

 Sober Monitors

-• All sober monitors must remain sober before and during their shift.
+• Sober monitors must remain sober before and during their shift.

-• Sober monitors are required to intervene when they observe violations of the law and/or university policy and are authorized to take appropriate action to resolve the violation including shutting down the party.
+• Sober monitors have responsibility to intervene when they observe violations of the law and/or university policy and are authorized to take appropriate action to resolve the violation including shutting down the party.

 • Sober monitors are required to adhere to directives from University officials, emergency response personnel, or third-party vendor representatives.